inkstitch/inkstitch/collections/_docs/en/004-010-stroke-tools.md

 ## Convert Satin to Stroke

 Satin to stroke will convert a satin column to it's centerline.
 This can be useful, when you decide later in the designing process to turn a satin column into a running stitch.
 You can also use it to alter the thickness of your satin column, when pull compensation isn't satisfying.
-In that case use this function to convert your satin column into a running stitch, set stroke width in the fill and stroke panel and run the ["Connvert line to to satin"](/docs/satin-tools/#convert-line-to-satin) function.
+In that case use this function to convert your satin column into a running stitch, set stroke width in the fill and stroke panel and run the ["Convert line to to satin"](/docs/satin-tools/#convert-line-to-satin) function.

 This works best on evenly spaced satin columns.